 An ancient trading port and coastal town, Kochi has been the gateway to India long before other cities like Mumbai came to the fore.
-A city packed with history, an entry to the far east for European colonists, and one of the main destinations that came to define the spice route.
-Kochi or more commonly known as Kochi among locas has come to be defined by all of this and a lot more.
+This is a city packed with history, an entry to the Far East for European colonists, and one of the main destinations that came to define the spice route.
+Cochin or more commonly known as Kochi among locals, has come to be defined by all of this and a lot more.

-Kochi due to its proximity to the sea is full of beautiful views of the sea, you may have come across images of chinese fishing nets by the sea, the most commonly practiced method of fishing in Kerala.
-Bustling spice markets and quaint boutique cafes come to define the the beautiful enigma that is Kochi.
+Kochi has many spots offering beautiful views of the sea; you may have come across images of Chinese fishing nets by the sea, the most commonly practiced method of fishing in Kerala.
+Bustling spice markets and quaint boutique cafes come to define the beautiful enigma that is Kochi.

 With the arrival of the Portuguese came the establishment of the trading center in the heart of the city.
 This would soon lead to the Portuguese establishing Kochi as the first Indian city to ever be a European colony.
 Kochi remained the seat of Portuguese India till the 16th century, before the Portuguese decided to make Goa the new capital of their overseas colonies.

 The Portuguese influence can still be seen in some of the houses built in Kochi.
 The St. Frances Church in Kochi is where Vasco Da Gama was originally buried before his remains were moved to Lisbon.
-Along with the Santa Cruz Basilica and the ruins of Fort Emmanuel and a lot of smaller buildings around the Fort Kochi area.
+Along with the Santa Cruz Basilica and the ruins of Fort Emmanuel and a lot of smaller buildings around the Fort Kochi area show its Portuguese influence.

-By Air – Kochi has an airport and quite likely the coolest airport in the world.
-In 2018, Kochi became the world’s first fully solar powered airport.
+Cochin International Airport is quite likely the coolest airport in the world.
+In 2018, it became the world’s first fully solar powered airport.
 Kochi also has the biggest airport in Kerala.
-Kochi enjoys great connectivity with most metros and tier 1 cities in the country and flying into Kochi is always an option.
-We recommend booking flights to Kochi early as they’re likely to get expensive due to the city being a major touristic hotspot,
+The city enjoys great connectivity with most metros and Tier-1 cities in the country and flying into Kochi is always an option.
+We recommend booking flights to Kochi early as they’re likely to get expensive due to the city being a major touristic hotspot.

-By Rail – Ernakulam Junction, the main railway station for Kochi is an important junction on the Konkan railway network.
-This means that Kochi is again extremely well connected to most cities by rail, especially on the Western network.
+Ernakulam Junction, the main railway station for Kochi, is one of the most important railway stations in Kerala.
+This means that Kochi is again extremely well connected to most cities by train, especially on the Western network.
 Kochi is also well connected by rail to neighboring states like Tamil Nadu.

-By Road – Kerala has great roads.
+Kerala has great roads.
 So driving within Kerala or taking a bus due to great state transport infrastructure is super easy.
-However, due to the location of Kochi and its distance from other cities outside Kerala, driving to Kochi is one long drive.
+However, due to the location of Kochi and its distance from other cities outside Kerala, driving to Kochi will be one long drive.

 Kochi is accessible throughout the year.
-The weather while it’s humid is not unbearable and while the summers can be hot, they aren’t unbearable in comparison to say Rajasthan or some other parts of North India.
+While the weather is humid and the summers are hot, they aren’t unbearable in comparison to say Rajasthan or some other parts of North India.

-While the monsoons can play spoilsport to your sight-seeing plans, Kerala is something else during the monsoons.
-The term God’s own country is at its most accurate during the monsoons.
-Especially when you visit the Athirapally waterfalls an hour away from Kerala.
+Monsoons can play spoilsport to your sight-seeing plans, but Kerala is something else during the monsoons.
+The term God’s Own Country is at its most accurate during the monsoons.
+This is especially true when you visit the Athirapally Waterfalls, which are about a two-hour drive from Kochi.

-Winters are the most pleasant, afternoons can be slightly hot, for most parts though, the weather has a nice pleasant breeze to it making it the best time to visit Kochi and the rest of Kerala.
+The winter months are the most pleasant in Kochi.
+While the afternoons can be slightly hot, the weather has a nice pleasant breeze to it making it the best time to visit Kochi and the rest of Kerala.